This search form (with id 2) does not exist!

 Christian Reformed Churches of Australia

-The Reformed Church in Australia has its roots in the Dutch Reformed tradition, which traces its origins back to the Protestant Reformation in the 16th century.
-The Dutch Reformed Church emerged in the Netherlands in the 16th and 17th centuries, and it became one of the dominant religious and cultural
+The Reformed Church in Australia (RCA) has its roots in the Dutch Reformed Churches.
+These have their origin in the Protestant Reformation in the 16th century.
+These Churches became one of the dominant religious and cultural institutions in the Netherlands.
+In the 1950s, Australia accepted hundreds of thousands of migrants,

 Read More »